 With electron-builder, making AppImages is as simple as defining

 AppImage as a target for Linux (default in the latest version of electron-builder).
 This should yield usable results for most applications.

-This option might be the easiest if you already have up-to-date packages in place, ideally a PPA for trusty or earlier or a debian repository for oldstable.
+This option might be the easiest if you already have up-to-date packages in place, ideally a PPA for the oldest still-supported Ubuntu LTS release (xenial as of 2019, see https://en.wikipedia.org/wiki/Ubuntu#Releases for up to date information) or earlier or a debian repository for oldstable.
 In this case, you can write a small

 .yml recipe and in many cases are done with the package to AppImage conversion.
-See convert-existing-binary-packages for more information.
+See Converting binary packages for more information.